From the United States

 From the Lower Mainland:

 BC Ferries Southern Gulf Island Ferry leaves from Tsawassen, south of Vancouver.
 Here’s the schedule for sailings to Sturdies Bay on Galiano.
-The return schedule is here.
 Note that times vary with the day of the week, for example, if you travel on Friday it will vary from Saturday’s timing.

-Fares are here — be aware that these are one way only, so you must pay again to get off the island, but the return fare is lower.
-Travelling on weekdays is cheaper than on weekends, if this can be fitted into your plans.
+Be aware that fares from Tsawassen are one way only, so you must pay again to get off the island.
+Travelling on weekdays may be cheaper than on weekends, if this can be fitted into your plans.

 From Vancouver Island:

 You catch the Southern Gulf Islands Ferry at Schwartz Bay (about 3 miles from Sidney).
 The good news is that your fare is a return fare, and it’s still cheaper than the Tsawassen ferry.
-You can see the schedule to Sturdies Bay here, and the return schedulehere.
+You can see the schedule to Sturdies Bay here.

 On your own keel: